---privatekeyfile path

-The name and location of a source file containing the private key for SSH, for use with the default FlexNet Beacon vault.
-(This parameter is not relevant when --vault CyberArk, since CyberArk then owns management of the public/private key pair, and simply returns the private key on demand through the appropriate query string.)
+Options Notes privatekeyfile path The name and location of a source file containing the private key for SSH, for use with the default FlexNet Beacon vault.
+(This parameter is not relevant whenvault CyberArk, since CyberArk then owns management of the public/private key pair, and simply returns the private key on demand through the appropriate query string.)
 Using the default FlexNet Beacon vault, the private key file is read from the specified path, and added to the Password Manager.
 The private key can be in the OpenSSH project's format (generated using ssh-keygen) or the PuTTY format (generated using PuTTYgen.exe).
 The corresponding public key must be in place on the target device before SSH login using a private-public key pair.
 If you are using OpenSSH on target devices, the public key is expected in ~/.ssh/authorized_keys.
-Use mgspswd.exe --list Logical-name to obtain the public key to add to ~/.ssh/authorized_keys.
+Use mgspswd.exelist Logical-name to obtain the public key to add to ~/.ssh/authorized_keys.
 Other SSH implementations may require that the public key be stored elsewhere.

-- With the --add parameter

-- For the SSHKeyPair type of credential

-- When the vault is not CyberArk.

---privilegecyberark-query ["]query-string["]

-Specify the exact query string expected by CyberArk for it to return the credential required to escalate privileges on the target device.
+This option is only used: • With theadd parameter • For the SSHKeyPair type of credential • When the vault is not CyberArk. privilege- cyberark-query ["]query-string["] Specify the exact query string expected by CyberArk for it to return the credential required to escalate privileges on the target device.
 Of course, the escalation credential itself (account name and password pair) must already exist as a separate credential in the appropriate CyberArk vault and safe.
 If the query string contains any white space, it should be enclosed in double quotation marks (otherwise, these are optional).
 (See also cyberark-query.)

-- With the --add parameter - When the parameter --vault CyberArk is included in the command line - For the SSHPassword or SSHKeyPair types of credential.
+This option is only used: With theadd parameter When the parametervault CyberArk is included in the command line For the SSHPassword or SSHKeyPair types of credential.

+Options Notes

---privilegepassword password You can specify that login should be attempted with elevated privileges on target devices running UNIX-like operating systems.
+privilege- password password You can specify that login should be attempted with elevated privileges on target devices running UNIX-like operating systems.
 This is the password used to gain those elevated (root) privileges.
-(See also --privilege-password-prompt and privilege-prefix, which are used in conjunction with this.)
+(See alsoprivilege-password-prompt and privilege-prefix, which are used in conjunction with this.)

 Tip: If sudo on the target device(s) is configured to allow escalation of privileges without requiring an interactive password, just omit this parameter.

+This option is only used:

-- With the --add parameter
+With theadd parameter

-- For the SSHPassword or SSHKeyPair types of credential

-- When the vault is not CyberArk.
+- For the SSHPassword or SSHKeyPair types of credential - When the vault is not CyberArk.